-On a day-to-day basis, the Board relies on the ESG Strategic Steering Committee (ESGSSC), which reports directly to the Firm's Executive Committee, to develop and maintain Western Asset's sustainable investing programme.
-The Board is kept informed on the state of the programme and any operational developments by the Head of London Operations, who serves as the Director of the Board and is a member of the ESGSSC.
-He is supported in this task by the Head of London Regulatory Affairs and Compliance, who is also a member of the ESGSSC and sits at Board meetings.
+On a day-to-day basis, the Board relies on the Sustainable Investment Strategic Steering Committee (SISSC), which reports directly to the Firm's Executive Committee, to develop and maintain Western Asset's sustainable investing programme.
+The Board is kept informed about the state of the programme and any operational developments by the Head of London Operations, who serves as the Director of the Board and is a member of the SISSC.
+He is supported in this task by the Head of London Regulatory Affairs and Compliance, who is also a member of the SISSC and sits at Board meetings.